 Business Planning Guide

-This guide is to be used in conjunction with the business plan template above and will support you as you put together your plan.
+This guide is to be used to formulate your plan, and will help you as you put together your plan.

 Business Model Canvas